-Crude Birth Rate = Mid-year Population in time, t x1000
+Crude Birth Rate=Number of live births in tx1000in time 't'.Mid-year Population in time, t

 The Mid-year population is the population of an area as at 1st July of the year being considered.
 We can also refer to mean population as being equivalent to midyear population.